Dr. Ghassem Gozaliasl

 Recent Breakthrough Discovery

-ESA Picture of the Month (April 2025): Led the COSMOS-Web galaxy group team that discovered the largest sample of galaxy groups detected by the James Webb Space Telescope.
-This groundbreaking work, featured as ESA's official Picture of the Month, reveals galaxy groups from when the Universe was only 1.9 billion years old—pushing the boundaries of cosmic archaeology and our understanding of early structure formation.
+ESA Picture of the Month – April 2025: Earlier in April, I led the COSMOS-Web galaxy group team to discover the largest sample of galaxy groups detected by JWST, also featured as ESA's Picture of the Month.
+This groundbreaking work pushed galaxy group detection back to when the Universe was only 1.9 billion years old, representing a major leap in our understanding of early cosmic structure formation.

 Latest Achievement: COSMOS2025 Public Release